Report: Utah sexual assaults rise while overall crime down

-PROVO, Utah (AP) - A Utah law enforcement report says there were fewer crimes overall in the state last year, although the number of sexual assaults increased for the fifth year in a row.
+PROVO, Utah (AP) - There were fewer crimes overall in Utah last year, although the number of sexual assaults increased for the fifth year in a row, according to a law enforcement report.

-The Daily Herald reported Tuesday that the Utah Bureau of Criminal Identification published the annual Crime in Utah report documenting crimes committed in 2018.
+The Utah Bureau of Criminal Identification last week published the annual Crime in Utah report documenting crimes committed in 2018, The Daily Herald reported Tuesday.

 The report that uses data from local law enforcement agencies says 80,622 index crimes were committed in 2018, a nearly 12% decrease from 2017.

-Index crimes are eight offenses used by the Federal Bureau of Investigation to produce its annual index of national crime.
+Index crimes include eight offenses used by the Federal Bureau of Investigation to produce its annual index of national crime.

 Information from: The Daily Herald, http://www.heraldextra.com